PerJNilsson/C---threads/report.md

 More obvious optimizations would be to reduce the size of the ppm-file when the number of lines  is getting to big.

 Using fwrite instead of fprintf would perhaps been faster.
+Another thing that we didn't test  was instead of using complex numbers from #include <complex.h> try to allocate and an array with twice the length saving e.g. all real numbers at even indices and its corresponding to imagnary at odd indices, and hardcode the multiplication between two imaginary numbers (a+bi)(c+di).
+By doing this we could have skipped all the complex operations which is unclear if it's equally fast as using the normal math operations.